 - a.
-All written materials related to the services provided to the Client in alternate formats. - b.
-All written materials related to the services provided to the Client in the Client's language. - c.
+All written materials related to the services provided to the Client in alternate formats, including accessible electronic formats, brailed documents, and large print upon request.
+If County does not have access to such alternate formats, then County can request them from OHA. - b.
+All written materials related to the services provided to the Client in the Client's language.
+If County does not have access to such languages, then County can request written materials in the Client's language from OHA. - c.
 Oral interpretation services related to the services provided to the Client in the Client's language. - d.
 Sign language interpretation services and telephone communications access services related to the services provided to the Client.
+County shall work with OHA if it does not have staff that fluently speak the language of an eligible Client, including qualified Sign Language Interpreters for Client's who are deaf or hard of hearing and whose preferred mode of communication is sign language.